Rapeseed oil: Biodiesel

 Rapeseed oil is used as diesel fuel, either as biodiesel, straight in heated fuel systems, or blended with petroleum distillates for powering motor vehicles.
 Biodiesel may be used in pure form in newer engines without engine damage and is frequently combined with fossil-fuel diesel in ratios varying from 2% to 20% biodiesel.

-Owing to the costs of growing, crushing, and refining rapeseed biodiesel, rapeseed-derived biodiesel from new oil costs more to produce than standard diesel fuel, so diesel fuels are commonly made from the used oil.
-Rapeseed oil is the preferred oil stock for biodiesel production in most of Europe, accounting for about 80% of the feedstock, partly because rapeseed produces more oil per unit of land area compared to other oil sources, such as soybeans, but primarily because canola oil has a significantly lower gel point than most other vegetable oils.
+Rapeseed oil is the preferred oil stock for biodiesel production in Europe, Canada, and the United States, partly because rapeseed produces more oil per unit of land area compared to other oil sources, such as soybeans, but primarily because canola oil has a carbon footprint substantially lower than conventional diesel fuel.

-Because of reduction in suitable land caused by climate change, a 2018 study predicted that rapeseed would become an unreliable source of oil for biofuels.

 Other edible rapeseed oils

 Some less-processed versions of rapeseed oil are used for flavor in some countries.
 Chinese rapeseed oil was originally extracted from the field mustard.
 In the 19th century, rapeseed (B. rapa) was introduced by European traders, and local farmers crossed the new plant with field mustard to produce semi-winter rapeseed.
-The accidentally similar genetic makeup in this cultivar to canola means the Chinese rape also contains lower levels of erucic acid.
-The flavor of the oil comes from a different production process: the seeds are toasted before being expeller-pressed, imparting a special flavor.
+Their erucic acid content was reduced to modern "canola" levels by breeding with Canadian low-erucic acid cultivar "ORO".
+Chinese rapeseed oil has a distinctive taste and a greenish colour due to the different processing method: seeds are roasted and expeller-pressed to obtain the oil.
+A centrifuge is used to remove solids, followed by a heating step.
+The resultant oil is heat-stable and fundamental to Sichuan cuisine.

 In India, mustard oil is used in cooking.
-In the United Kingdom and Ireland, some chefs use a "cabbagey" rapeseed oil processed by cold-pressing.
+In the United Kingdom and Ireland, some chefs use a "cabbagey"-tasting rapeseed oil processed by cold-pressing.
 This cold process means that the oil has a low smoke point, and is therefore unsuitable for frying in Sichuan cuisine, for example.

 Spanish rapeseed poisoning outbreak

-In 1981, there was an oil poisoning outbreak, later known as toxic oil syndrome that was attributed to people consuming what they thought was olive oil but turned out to be rapeseed cooking oil that had been denatured with 2% aniline (phenylamine).
-The substance was intended for industrial use but had been adulterated and illegally sold as olive oil, mainly in street markets, mostly in the Madrid area.
+In 1981, there was an oil poisoning outbreak, later known as toxic oil syndrome that was attributed to people consuming what they thought was olive oil but turned out to be rapeseed oil that had been denatured with 2% aniline (phenylamine).
+The substance was intended for industrial use but had been illegally refined in an attempt to remove the aniline.
+It was then fraudulently sold as olive oil, mainly in street markets, mostly in the Madrid area.